 Orthodontic treatment is the process of detection and correction of Malocclusion.
 Malocclusion is the misalignment or incorrect position of the teeth in relation to each other and to the jawbones.
 Its forms include crowding and overlapping of teeth, gaps in between teeth, cross-bites (underbite), deep bites, edge-bites, teeth pushed too far forward, or teeth pushed too far inwards.

-Depending on your age and situation, Dr. Lee will tailor a specific treatment plan to correct your malocclusion.
-Contact us now to book for a free assessment with an orthodontist at our Sydney practice.
+Depending on your age and situation, we will tailor a specific treatment plan to correct your malocclusion.
+Contact us now to book for an Ortho Assessment with our dentist at our Sydney practice.

 Most orthodontic problems arise in early childhood.
 Some of them are genetic in nature, while some are products of lifestyle, diet, and oral habits.
 But unfortunately, many cases go undetected by the parents or even by the dentists in these early years.